What Does Comparative Negligence Mean Under Massachusetts State Law?

 The concept of comparative negligence usually only comes up in legal proceedings.
 However, insurance companies may also apply these principles when dealing with insurance claims, particularly car insurance claims.

-The Boston personal injury lawyers at Janet, Jenner & Suggs have in-depth knowledge of Massachusetts’ comparative fault law.
+The Boston personal injury lawyers at Janet, Janet & Suggs have in-depth knowledge of Massachusetts’ comparative fault law.
 We will build a strong case to help ensure the law is applied fairly to your claim.